ihmismieli/Siba_be/ProjectLearningWalks.md

 3. Login of the user (basics)

-4. Encryption and decrypting with encryption libraries
+4. Encryption and decrypting with encryption library. case 1 - password hashing and checking hash 2nd time

+5. Encryption and decrypting with encryption library. case 2 - (authentication)/authorization token

 5. Input data validation

-6. Database connection
+6. Database connection creation and connection pool

-7. Database operation
+7. Database operation when request comes in

 8. Logger creation and usage